iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 provide a brief introduction to the Control Center, and teach you how to peform some basic tests on the motor with the Control Center.

-This tutorial is applicable for both the **Vertiq 2306** and the **Vertiq 8108**.
-Though they are different sizes and have some differences in parameters, the process of testing them with the Control Center and the majority of their configuration parameters are the same.
+**This tutorial is applicable for both the Vertiq 2306 and the Vertiq 8108, but only when using the Speed firmware.
+If you are using the position firmware, some of the parameters discussed here will not be available.**

 Motor Datasheets
 ===================